ncats/gsrs3-main-deployment/docs/how-configuration-works.md

 GSRS version at last edit: GSRS 3.1.1

+## NOTE This document applies to 3.1.1 and ealier.

+For 3.1.2 and later, see <https://github.com/ncats/gsrs3-main-deployment/edit/main/docs/how-configuration-works-3.1.2.md>

 ## Get Started

 A good way to get started is to examine some GSRS Spring Boot service configuration files.